 Back to basics

 After a challenging experience, emotional, and/or cognitive fatigue can be felt for a few days.
 When emotions are high, we take in memories through our visual and sensory systems.
-We can “see” and “feel” the memories when we are asleep or awake.
+The goal of this step is to help your system re-set itself.

 Resetting your system